Updated for Warlords of Draenor

 The choice for this tier is largely preference based.
 Tiger’s Lust offers the greatest speed increase, but also has the shortest duration.
 The other two improve your consistent mobility, but can’t be cast on other players.

 - Chi Wave is a basic chain heal type ability.
-5.2 boosted the damage by quite a bit and removed the cost.
-It does a decent amount of healing and is the most generally useful ability in this tier at this time, especially when fighting one opponent.
+It does a decent amount of healing, is a DPS add, and is the most generally useful ability in this tier at this time, especially when fighting one opponent.

 - Zen Sphere summons a sphere that periodically heals the target and damages a nearby enemy.
-Zen Sphere can be detonated early for a small burst of AoE healing.
-Buffed in 5.4.
+It falls behond the other to in healing and in damage.

 At lower levels of Haste go with Power Strikes, at high levels Ascension wins out.
 Chi Brew can help when loading up your Brew stacks and Chi for that next burst.